palvarezimaz/chatapp-client/README.md

 ## Credits

 i.
+Socket.io creators.
-The cool CSS typed animation was taken from Brandon McConnell Codepen: https://codepen.io/brandonmcconnell/pen/bZqGdw
+ii.
+The cool CSS typed animation was taken from Brandon McConnell Codepen: https://codepen.io/brandonmcconnell/pen/bZqGdw iii.
+All and every one that make the Internet the one true Forum of the XXIth Century